Axlefublr/axlefublr.github.io/content/earplugs/index.md

 ❗sequential container for drying off and protecting from dust

+❗it might be a good idea to pull apart some bit, but don't rush with that as you may waste some of them in the process, as putting it back together doesn't particularly work

 # footnotes

 {{hn(i=1)}} Disgusting, I know.
 Bear with me.
 Aaaargh!! 🏃‍♀️🧸